Electrical Installation (Electro technical) Advanced Apprenticeship (Buildings & Structures) - Advanced (Level 3)

 - Select (within limits) materials and equipment

-- Inspecting and testing electrical installations and diagnosing and rectifying faults on a range of circuits and equipment
+- Diagnose and rectify faults on a range of circuits and equipment

 The advertised Apprentice wage will increase yearly or upon completion of progressive stages.
 After initially qualifying, you could go on to supervisory roles, senior management positions or even running your own business.

-- You will also need to provide proof of Colour Vision, please download the JTL Colour Vision Certificate http://www.jtltraining.com and take to your local optician and ask them to carry out the test and complete the form for you
+You will also need to provide proof of Colour Vision, please download the JTL Colour Vision Certificate http://www.jtltraining.com and take to your local optician and ask them to carry out the test and complete the form for you.
+Please then send in to the address on the form before the closing date.

 - Willingness to learn